mhorandata/mhorandata/README.md

 - 👋 Hi, I’m @mhorandata
 - 👀 I’m interested in new employment opportunities.
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on Junior level projects.
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me matthewloganhoran@gmail.com

 <!---